wolfvictorOSI/Edge-Data-Store-Docs/V1/Health/Health.md

 ### Storage next health message expected

 The NextHealthMessageExpected dynamic type includes the following values, which are logged in a stream with the ID Storage.{machinename}.NextHealthMessageExpected.
 The stream is linked to {machinename}.Storage static stream.
-Heard beat message is expected once a minute.
+Heart beat message is expected once a minute.

 | Property     | Type     | Description      |
 |--------------|----------|------------------|